 Whenever possible, we strongly support one or both parents holding their infants after they are born.
-We know that doing skin-to-skin care, also called kangaroo care, helps to stabilize a baby’s heart rate, breathing and temperature, not to mention the emotional benefits for both parents and baby.
+We know that doing skin-to-skin care, also called kangaroo care, helps to stabilize a baby’s heart rate, breathing, and temperature, not to mention the emotional benefits for both parents and the baby.
 There are a few special circumstances when holding their baby following delivery may not be an option, for example, if an infant is delivered extremely premature or is very sick.
-Even for these infants, we encourage parents to hold their baby’s hand, read stories at the bedside, and even participate in taking the temperature, giving baths and changing diapers.
+Even for these infants, we encourage parents to hold their baby’s hand, read stories at the bedside, and even participate in taking the temperature, giving baths, and changing diapers.
 Once the infant is ready, we start kangaroo care on a regular basis.

 What is all of the equipment for?

-Newborn infants, especially sick and premature infants, have very special needs that are different from an adult or even small child.
-The small houses the infants are kept in, called isolettes, can help to regulate temperature, humidity, sound and light – all of which are crucial for appropriate development.
-Depending on the baby’s needs, we can also monitor the heart rate, breathing rate, oxygen levels, carbon dioxide levels and brain activity, just to name a few items.
+Newborn infants, especially sick and premature infants, have very special needs that are different from an adult or even a small child.
+The small houses the infants are kept in, called isolettes, can help to regulate temperature, humidity, sound, and light – all of which are crucial for appropriate development.
+Depending on the baby’s needs, we can also monitor the heart rate, breathing rate, oxygen levels, carbon dioxide levels, and brain activity, just to name a few items.
 Since every infant is different, the equipment that we need to use will be different for every infant.
 Regardless of what we are monitoring, it is all designed to ensure we are catering to each baby’s very special needs so that they continue to grow healthier and stronger.

 How long will my baby be in the NICU?